- Content Filtering

 - HTTP Denial-of-Service Protection

 - Priority Queuing

 - DNS Security Options

-HTTP Denial of Service Protection (HDoSP) is deprecated from NetScaler 12.0 build 56.20 onwards and as an alternative, Citrix recommends you to use AppQoE.
+HTTP Denial of Service Protection (HDoSP) is deprecated from NetScaler 12.0 onwards and as an alternative, Citrix recommends you to use AppQoE queuing mechanism for managing requests to load balancing web servers and applications at the virtual server level.
 For more information, see AppQoE topic.

 Internet hackers can bring down a site by sending a surge of GET requests or other HTTP-level requests.
 HTTP Denial-of-Service (HTTP Dos) Protection provides an effective way to prevent such attacks from being relayed to your protected Web servers.
 The HTTP DoS feature also ensures that a NetScaler appliance located between the internet cloud and your Web servers is not brought down by an HTTP DoS attack.

 Most attackers on the Internet use applications that discard responses to reduce computation costs, and minimize their size to avoid detection.
 The attackers focus on speed, devising ways to send attack packets, establish connections or send HTTP requests as rapidly as possible.

 Real HTTP clients such as Internet Explorer, Firefox, or NetScape browsers can understand HTML Refresh meta tags, Java scripts, and cookies.
 In standard HTTP the clients have most of these features enabled.
 However, the dummy clients used in DoS attacks cannot parse the response from the server.
 If malicious clients attempt to parse and send requests intelligently, it becomes difficult for them to launch the attack aggressively.